-Women in Insurance Awards 2020 - Nomination Form
+Women in Insurance Awards 2020 - Nomination Form (Nominations have now closed)

 The awards are open to firms operating in the UK's general industry, those who derive a significant proportion of their income as suppliers to the sector or women who work in an insurance capacity outside the industry.
 Nominees can be involved in roles including but not limited to broking, risk management, underwriting, claims, customer service, marketing, technology, sales, human resources, compliance, middle, front or back office.
 The nominees must work in the UK, although they can service international clients or work with multi-national insurers or brokers.

 A person can only be nominated in a maximum of three categories and self-nominations will be permitted.
 Women currently on maternity leave can be nominated.

 How to nominate

 Nominations will be invited from anyone connected with the general insurance market, its customers and others with an interest in the sector.
 They will be submitted through an online portal with a simple statement of why they should be considered.

 Once nominations have been received, the nominee will be contacted and forwarded a list of questions that they will be required to complete in order to progress to the next round of judging.

 A shortlist will then be created from which an expert panel of judges will decide the winners in each category.
 Judges will take into account: